Multi-Carrier Agile Phased Array Radar: Target Recovery Method

 $m \!\in\! \mySet{M}$, $l,n \!\in\! \mySet{N}$, and $k \in \mySet{K}$.
 The matrix $\bm \Phi$ is determined by the frequencies utilized in each pulse.
 Consequently, $\bm \Phi$ is a random matrix, as these parameters are randomized by the radar transmitters, whose realization is known to the receiver.

 In the presence of noisy radar returns, \eqref{eq:noiselessSigModel} becomes

-where the entries of the noise vector $\bm n \in \mathbb{C}^{KN}$ are the beamformed noise, e.g., for CAESAR these are given by $\left[ \bm n \right]_{k+nK} = \bm w^T\left( \theta, \Omega_{n,k}\right)\bm P(n,k) \left[ \bm N \right]_n$.
+where the entries of the noise vector $\bm n \in \mathbb{C}^{KN}$ are the beamformed noise, e.g., for \ac{caesar} these are given by $\left[ \bm n \right]_{k+nK} = \bm w^T\left( \theta, \Omega_{n,k}\right)\bm P(n,k) \left[ \bm N \right]_n$.

 Since in each pulse only a subset of the available frequencies are transmitted, i.e., $K \le M$, the sensing matrix ${\bm \Phi}$ in (\ref{eq:noisySigModel}) has more columns than rows, $MN \geq KN$, indicating that solving \eqref{eq:noisySigModel} is naturally an under-determined problem.
-When $\bm \beta$ is $S$-sparse, which means that there are $S$ non-zeroes in $\bm \beta$, and $S \ll MN$, CS algorithms can be used to solve \eqref{eq:noisySigModel}, and the range-Doppler parameters of the targets may then be recovered from the support set of ${\bm \beta}$, denoted $\mySet{S}:=\{s| [\bm \beta]_s \ne 0\}$.
-With the recovered range-Doppler values, the angle and scattering intensity are estimated as detailed in the following subsection.
+When $\bm \beta$ is $S$-sparse, which means that there are at most $S$ non-zeroes in $\bm \beta$ and $S \ll MN$, \ac{cs} algorithms can be used to solve \eqref{eq:noisySigModel}, yielding the estimate $\hat{\bm \beta}$.

+{Particularly, \ac{cs} methods aim to solve under-determined problems such as \eqref{eq:noiselessSigModel} by seeking the sparsest solution, i.e., The $\ell_0$ optimization in \eqref{eq:ell0} is generally NP-hard.
+To reduce computational complexity, many alternatives including $\ell_1$ optimization and greedy approaches have been suggested to approximate \eqref{eq:ell0}, see \cite{Eldar2012, Eldar2015}.

+We take $\ell_1$ optimization as an example, under which we provide a theoretical analysis and numerically evaluate the performance in Sections \ref{sec:analysis} and \ref{sec:sim}, respectively.
+In particular, in the absence of noise, we use the basis pursuit algorithm, which solves

+instead of \eqref{eq:ell0}. {In noisy cases, recovering $\bm \beta$ can be formulated as minimizing the $ \ell_1 $ norm under a $ \ell_2 $ constraint on the fidelity: